Melissa Landis, President

 email: president@natslachapter.org

-Melissa McIntosh Landis, soprano, is an accomplished recitalist and concert artist.
-She has been a guest soloist from coast to coast appearing in Carnegie Hall with the New York City Chamber Orchestra and on the stage of Los Angeles' Walt Disney Concert Hall.
+Melissa McIntosh Landis, is a distinguished soprano, celebrated for her work as a recitalist and concert artist.
+She has appeared as a guest soloist across the United States, with notable performances at Carnegie Hall alongside the New York City Chamber Orchestra and at Los Angeles' renowned Walt Disney Concert Hall.

-Ms. Landis completed her graduate work in opera performance at the nationally acclaimed Wanda Bass School of Music, Oklahoma City University where she was the recipient of the distinguished Inez Silberg Scholarship and a young artist with Tulsa Opera.
+Ms. Landis holds a graduate degree in opera performance from the nationally acclaimed Wanda L. Bass School of Music at Oklahoma City University, where she was awarded the prestigious Inez Silberg Scholarship and served as a young artist with Tulsa Opera.
+She was awarded a teaching assistantship from the University of Southern California during post graduate studies in voice.